sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/oidc-auth.md

 | groups_prefix |   |
 -------------|------
 description  | The prefix added to all OIDC groups.
 Sensu appends the groups_prefix with a colon.
 For example, for the groups_prefix `okta` and the group `dev`, the resulting group name in Sensu is `okta:dev`.
-Use the groups_prefix when integrating OIDC groups with Sensu RBAC role bindings and cluster role bindings. required     | false type         | String example      | {{< code shell >}}"groups_prefix": "okta"{{< /code >}}
+Use the groups_prefix when integrating OIDC groups with Sensu RBAC [role bindings and cluster role bindings][13]. required     | false type         | String example      | {{< code shell >}}"groups_prefix": "okta"{{< /code >}}